Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 | NULL       | NULL         | https://www.bsearch.com     | 7                |
 | bsearch    | brand        | https://www.bsearch.com     | 7                |

-Here is a [tableau link](https://public.tableau.com/app/profile/mansi.vermani7229/viz/WebsiteTrafficSource/Dashboard1?publish=yes) to the tableau dashboard displaying the paid traffic sources and their breakdown as that is what the stakeholders are more concerned about.
+Here is a [tableau link](https://public.tableau.com/app/profile/mansi.vermani7229/viz/WebsiteTrafficSource/Dashboard1?publish=yes) to the tableau interactive dashboard displaying the paid traffic sources and their breakdown as that is what the stakeholders are more concerned about.

 Based on above result, it's obvious that majority website sessions are coming from gsearch non-brand segment.
 On sharing these results with the stakeholder, there is a counter request as under :